pyca/cryptography/docs/hazmat/backends/openssl.rst

 On OS X and FreeBSD ``/dev/urandom`` is an alias for ``/dev/random`` and utilizes the `Yarrow`_ algorithm.

-On Windows ``CryptGenRandom`` can use a variety of algorithms depending on the version.
-View the `Microsoft documentation`_ for more details.
+On Windows the implementation of ``CryptGenRandom`` depends on which version of the operation sytem you are using.
+See the `Microsoft documentation`_ for more details.

 Linux uses its own PRNG design. ``/dev/urandom`` is a non-blocking source seeded from the same pool as ``/dev/random``.